brandtkeller/tag-security/safe_kubecon.md

 Excited to have [Liz Rice](https://github.com/lizrice) and [Justin Cormack](https://github.com/justincormack) join us.

-Across the board, everyone I had conversation with, there was a natural acknowledgement that security is an end-end problem and understanding secure access and providing a safe end-end system for enduser is critical.
+Across the board, everyone I had conversation with, there was a natural acknowledgement that security is an end-end problem and understanding secure access and providing a safe end-end system for end-user is critical.
 Highlighted at the [keynote by Alexis](https://twitter.com/MayaKaczorowski/status/991601395450171392?s=15).

 We are just getting started on this, incredibly excited to be part of this team and the effort!